Connect with others who understand.

 How Is Hemophilia Inherited?

-There are two main genetic mutations that can occur in the F8 gene.
-They are found in portions of DNA known as introns.
-Introns are numbered based on their location in the DNA sequence.
-People with hemophilia A can have an intron 1 or intron 22 inversion, meaning that these pieces of DNA are flipped.
-This affects the production of factor VIII, which leads to hemophilia A symptoms.
+Two common mutations that cause hemophilia affect the F8 gene.
+These changes happen in portions of DNA called introns, which are numbered based on their location in the DNA sequence.
+People with hemophilia A can have an intron 1 or intron 22 inversion, meaning the DNA is flipped in the wrong direction.
+This affects the production of factor VIII, leading to hemophilia A symptoms.

-Unlike hemophilia A, hemophilia B can be caused by one of more than 3,000 mutations in the F9 gene.
-These include:
+Hemophilia B can be caused by one of more than 3,000 mutations in the F9 gene.
+These include duplications, insertions, and deletions.

 Genetic Testing for Hemophilia

-In cases of suspected hemophilia with no known family history, next-generation sequencing is used to look at the F8 or F9 genes for any mutations.
-This test can also be used to identify female carriers of hemophilia.
+When there’s no known family history, broader testing is needed.
+Doctors often use next-generation sequencing to look at the F8 or F9 genes for any changes.
+This method can also identify female carriers of hemophilia.

 Benefits of Genetic Testing for Hemophilia